ibrahimshamsi/odin-recipes/README.md

 # odin-recipes
-A simple website that displays recipes; showcase of foundational html concepts.
+A simple website that displays recipes; a showcase of foundational html concepts.

+This project is a simple website consisting of a home page and multiple recipe pages.
+It is a showcase of basic html concepts and techniques as well as git convention and usage.

+Upon completion it will demonstrate basic html knowledge of the following:

+- boilerplate set up
+- elements and tags
+- working with text (paragraphs, strong/em)
+- ordered/unordered lists
+- links and images

+Additionally, it will also demonstrate knowledge and proper usage of git and the basic git workflow:

+- git add/commit cycle
+- writing effective git commit messages